-We find that households who lose the credit due to having their child turn 17 at the end of a calendar year have a lower growth rate and level of parental labor income in the subsequent year compared to households that have their child turn 17 at the beginning of the following calendar year.
+We find that households who lose the credit due to their child turning 17 at the end of a calendar year have a lower growth rate and level of parental labor income in the subsequent year compared to households whose child turns 17 at the beginning of the following calendar year.
 This finding is robust to a variety of tests that include placebo effects at various other age and calendar cutoffs, a placebo effect based on pre-CTC data, and a triple-difference estimator that compares the effect of a child turning 17 around the end of the year before and after the CTC was introduced.
 We interpret this finding as evidence for the presence of the substitution effect on labor supply and evidence for imperfect ex post understanding of the CTC loss.
 Taken at face value, this result suggests that tax policy changes that are not well-understood or predicted by the affected population, despite being predictable, may have unintended behavioral and welfare consequences.
-In particular, changes that affect the level but not the slope of the tax schedule may result in a substitution effect that is not intended, hence increasing or reducing the deadweight loss relative to the full information case.
+In particular, changes that affect the level but not the slope of the tax schedule may result in a substitution effect that is unintended, hence increasing or reducing the deadweight loss relative to the full information case.
 On the other hand, changes that mostly affect the marginal tax rate may be partly interpreted as changes in the level of the tax schedule, with analogous implications for the deadweight loss.
 Complexity of the tax system may therefore interact with tax changes to create departures from conventionally understood welfare effects.
-This reasoning suggests that whenever households are likely to overshoot, relative to reality, their beliefs about the marginal tax rate, providing more and better information may be beneficial.
-On the other hand, just the opposite is the case when households are likely to undershoot.
+This reasoning suggests that whenever households are likely to overestimate their MTR, providing more and better information may be beneficial.
+On the other hand, just the opposite is the case when households are likely to underestimate their MTR.

 The simple theoretical model presented in this paper leaves several open areas for future research.
 First, if households face a tax schedule about which they have imperfect knowledge, they may in principle experiment in order to obtain more information.
-That is, there may be a feedback effect from the choice of labor income to the process of belief evolution over time.
+That is, there may be a feedback effect from the choice of labor income to the process of the evolution of beliefs over time.
 Second, as mentioned before, it is likely that the error variance in predicting changes in the tax schedule is determined endogenously by conscious information-gathering actions.
 For example, this variance can be reduced by investing time to learn about the tax code or hiring a tax advisor.
-Likewise, more empirical work based on alternative sources of tax schedule variation is needed as well in order to refine our understanding of when and under what circumstances taxpayers are likely to experience particular misperceptions of their tax schedule.
+Furthermore, more empirical work based on alternative sources of tax schedule variation is needed in order to refine our understanding of when and under what circumstances taxpayers are likely to experience particular misperceptions of their tax schedule.